Visiting Nebraska Law

 - Will I be able to get any practical or clinical experience while at Nebraska?

-The College of Law currently offers three in-house clinics taught by full-time resident faculty members - Civil Clinic, Criminal Clinic, and Immigration Clinic.
+The College of Law currently offers four in-house clinics taught by full-time resident faculty members – a Civil Clinic, Criminal Clinic, Immigration Clinic and an Entrepreneurship Clinic.
 Each individual clinic allows students to gain insight into the day-to-day life of an attorney in those fields.
-Students are eligible for the clinics once they have reached senior standing.
-Students manage all aspects of the cases with supervision from the resident faculty members.
-Students appear in court, participate in negotiations, meet with clients, and draft legal documents.
-Students have even had the opportunity to argue in front of the Nebraska Supreme Court as part of the clinical programs.
+Students are eligible for the clinics once they have reached senior standing (60 credit hours).
+Clinic participants manage all aspects of the cases with supervision from the resident faculty members – they appear in court, participate in negotiations, meet with clients, and draft legal documents.
+We have even had students argue in front of the Nebraska Supreme Court as part of their clinical experience!

 - What kinds of classes can upper class students take?